jortsmoder/wikiofdark.art/docs/index.md

 > “after 6–12 months” is a reasonable default
 >
 > if your goal is to maximize the ductal scaffold before layering alveolar fullness, wait for budding, then consider progesterone, understanding that its volumetric benefit is unproven and may be subtle or person‑specific

-??? note "Notes on Progesterone from Lena (groups.io DIYHRT)"

-    > 1. Injectable progesterone is short-acting, must be injected daily.
-    > Oral progesterone is ineffective because most of it is converted to allopregnanolone which common blood tests confuse with progesterone.
-    > Neovagina absorbs meds not as well as a cis-woman's vagina.
-    > Most progestins give various side effects.
-    > Hydroxyprogesterone caproate is not bioidentical.
-    > It's not converted in the body to progesterone (unlike estradiol valerate and estradiol enanthate).
-    >
-    > 2. Progesterone decreases rate of synthesis of estrogen receptors.
-    > Cis-women are supposed to benefit from that, but goals of MtF are opposite.
-    >
-    > 3. Estradiol develops ducts in milk glands, progesterone develops alveoles.
-    > Most of breast volume is ducts and connective tissue between them.
-    > If an alveole formed (at the end of a duct), that duct will not grow in length anymore. > So, progesterone and Androcur can stunt breast growth.
-    >
-    > 4. Progestogens increase risk of prolactinoma and meningioma (brain tumors).
-    > Progestogens (especially cyproterone acetate), not estrogens (despite mistaken rumor among medical professionals).
-    >
-    > I advise NOT to add progesterone for at least 3 years since starting estradiol injections at least 40 mg/month (not since the very beginning of HRT).
-    >
-    > Or never take progestogens.
-In cases of complete androgen insensitivity (CAIS),
-    > XY women develop rather spectacularly feminine secondary sexual characteristics though nothing in their bodies makes progesterone.

 #### Other